With its darkness and collateral nightmares, he dreads sleep.

 Technically, there are two answers but they have to interconnect or else it would have been foolish of her to return.
-Hazelle's here to clean his house for money so she can feed her family as well as fix things between them because most of their friends are dead and, well, she wants to change that.
+Hazelle's here to clean his house for money so she can support her family and to finally fix things between them because she can now.

 "You could have helped."

-Looking around dubiously, because who is he to criticize her with his current lifestyle, she scoffs, "I was busy making sure my family would be safe and cared for.
+Looking around indignantly, because who is he to criticize her with his current lifestyle, Hazelle scoffs, "I was busy making sure my family was safe and cared for.
 What have you done?"

-"Kept two kids breathing even though that's the last thing they or I wanted to do some days."
-He shrugs as he says, "So almost the same as you, but not quite."
-With a wry smile, he finally disappears upstairs, leaving her in the foyer with her mouth agape.
+"Kept two kids breathing even though that was the last thing they or I wanted to do some days."
+Haymitch shrugs.
+"So almost the same as you, but not quite."
+With a wry smile, he disappears upstairs, leaving her in the foyer with her mouth agape.

-One good thing about her plan is that she could give up on trying to make any amends with him and just work for him - or even go somewhere else.
-The problem is she still doesn't think she will.
+One good thing about her plan is that she can give up on trying to make any amends with him and just work for him - or even go somewhere else.
+The problem is she doubts she will.